WFED: 1990s–2020s

 Outlet re-organized and sold WTOP to Chase Broadcasting in 1989, who in turn sold it to Evergreen Media (which eventually became Chancellor Broadcasting) in November 1992.
 In April 1997, Evergreen's newly acquired 94.3 MHz facility in Warrenton, Virginia, began simulcasting the WTOP signal for better coverage in the sprawling Northern Virginia suburbs.
 Shortly afterward, on October 10, 1997, Bonneville International Corporation purchased WTOP.

 On April 1, 1998, 94.3 was swapped for a stronger signal at 107.7, also licensed to Warrenton.
 (The 94.3 facility is now K-Love station WLZV.)
 Then in December 2000, WTOP gained another simulcast in Frederick, Maryland, with WXTR at 820 kHz, establishing the "WTOP Radio Network", a name it used until 2006.

 Over its first three decades, WTOP commonly broke the all-news format for sports – including, at various times, the Washington Capitals, Washington Bullets/Wizards, and Baltimore Orioles – and, in its early years, overnight and weekend talk shows.
 As listeners increasingly indicated a desire for uninterrupted news, this programming dwindled over the years; WTOP completed the transition to 24/7 news when it dropped the Orioles in 1999.

 In 2005, the station began providing podcasts of selected broadcast programs, and in 2006, WTOP began broadcasting in digital "HD Radio", using iBiquity Digital Corp.'s IBOC (in-band on-channel) technology.
-When AP All News Radio was terminated, the station began an affiliation with CNN Headline News, which itself was phased out in 2007 by provider Westwood One.

 On January 4, 2006, Bonneville International announced that WTOP would move to a new primary frequency of 103.5 FM, then held by classical station WGMS (which would move to 103.9 and 104.1 FM).
 WTOP's longtime facility at 1500 AM, as well as both FM translators (107.7 in Warrenton and low-powered 104.3 in Leesburg), would be reassigned to the new "Washington Post Radio" for a March 30, 2006, launch date.
-This new partnership meant the Posts was reacquiring the station it had previously operated as WTOP.
-The station has been dominant in the 25-54 demographics since moving to FM.
+This new partnership meant the Post was once again associated with the station it had previously operated as WTOP.
+WTOP has been dominant in the 25-54 demographics since moving to FM.
 The stations' respective call signs were changed as of January 11, 2006: the former WTOP pair became WTWP (The Washington Post) and WTOP's new primary stations assumed the WTOP calls.